Attano/l4d2-tourney-rules/rules_EQLeague.md

 ######5.3.1 Requests for Oversight
 Any team may request that an admin be present at their match.
-The staff will honour reasonable requests to the best of their ability, weighing conflicting obligations, the significance of the match to the tournament results, and the seriousness of concerns about improper behaviourr that may take place.
+The staff will honour reasonable requests to the best of their ability, weighing conflicting obligations, the significance of the match to the league results, and the seriousness of concerns about improper behaviour that may take place.

 ######5.3.2 Spectators
-Aside from staff and authorized casters, no spectators whatsoever will be allowed in the server during matches.
+Aside from staff and authorised casters, no spectators whatsoever will be allowed in the server during matches.

 #####5.4 Ringers
 Ringers are allowed, so long as they are not registered with another competing team.
 A player who has already been called as a ringer for another team, may only ring if the opposing team is fine with it.
+The minimum penalty for the violation of this rule will be an official warning to both the ringer and the team captain.
+The severity of the penalty may increase depending on certain circumstances which will be decided by the admins.

 ######5.4.1 Double agents
-No registered competitor may ring for another team unless their team has withdrawn from the tournament or they have been removed from the roster.
+No registered competitor may ring for another team unless their team has withdrawn from the league or they have been removed from the roster.

 #####5.5 Pauses

 ######5.5.1 Excessive pausing
-Intentionally affecting the result of the round through excessive pausing may be brought to the attention of the tournament directors.
+Intentionally affecting the result of the round through excessive pausing may be brought to the attention of the league directors.

-The penalty for abuse of the pause function can range from a points penalty to a more severe form of punishment.
+The penalty for abuse of the pause function can range from an official warning to a more severe form of punishment.

 #####5.6 Screenshots and demos

 ######5.6.1 Demos are mandatory
 Each participant is required to record and save demos of their match play.
-All demos must be stored until the end of the tournament, and must be submitted promptly to a tournament director on request.
+All demos must be stored until the end of the league, and must be submitted promptly to a league director on request.

 ######5.6.2 How-to record demos
 To record a demo, open the console and type `record <demoname>`.
 It is